Morpho-lang/morpho/README.md

 * An [introduction to the Morpho language](https://youtu.be/eVPGWpNDeq4)
 * Introduction to [shape optimization with Morpho](https://youtu.be/odCkR0PDKa0)

-Participation in the morpho community, both as users and developers, is bound by our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Contributing
+## Community and Contributions

 Morpho is under active development and we welcome contributions!
 Please see the [Contributor's guide](CONTRIBUTING.md) for more information about how you can get involved in the morpho project.
 For those interested in extending morpho or working with the source a [Developer guide](https://github.com/Morpho-lang/morpho-devguide) is also provided in a separate repository.

 We provide a [Roadmap](https://github.com/Morpho-lang/morpho/wiki/Road-Map) for future development plans that might give you ideas for how you could contribute.

 We also welcome bug reports and suggestions: Please feel free to use the *Issues* feature on our github repository to bring these to the developers' attention.

+Participation in the morpho community, both as users and developers, is bound by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Installation